 And then is heard no more.
 It is a tale

 Told by an idiot, full of sound and fury,

-In this scene, Macbeth's crimes are catching up with him and he knows his actions were for naught.
-His confidence gone, we see Macbeth at his most honest and vulnerable in the entire play.
+In this scene, Macbeth’s crimes are catching up with him and he knows his actions were for naught.
+With his confidence gone, we see Macbeth at his most honest and vulnerable in the entire play.

 It’s tempting to continue to throw good money after bad.
 To double down on incorrect assumptions in order to save face.
 But sometimes we have to learn the hard way.